MicrosoftDocs/azure-docs/articles/storage/blobs/storage-how-to-mount-container-linux.md

 ---
-title: How to mount Blob storage as a file system on Linux | Microsoft Docs
+title: How to mount Azure Blob storage as a file system on Linux | Microsoft Docs
-description: Mount a Blob storage container with FUSE on Linux
+description: Mount an Azure Blob storage container with FUSE on Linux
 services: storage
 documentationcenter: linux
 author: seguler